canix1/managedpriv/content/english/blog/Do You Allow Blank Passwords In Your Environment.md

 | 00000000000000000000000000100000 | 32 | 0x0020 | H20 | 0x320020 | ADS_UF_PASSWD_NOTREQD |
 <!--more-->

-This Vbscript code example will create a user with UF_PASSWD_NOTREQD. <b>The user will be allowed using blank passwords</b>.
+This Vbscript code example will create a user with UF_PASSWD_NOTREQD. **The user will be allowed using blank passwords**.
 <!--more-->

 {{< highlight vb >}}